Demographics of Istanbul: Kurds

 The largest ethnic minority in Istanbul is the Kurdish community, originating from eastern and southeastern Turkey.
 Although the Kurdish presence in the city dates back to the early Ottoman period, the influx of Kurds into the city has accelerated since the beginning of the Kurdish–Turkish conflict with the PKK (i.e. since the late 1970s).
 About two to four million residents of Istanbul are Kurdish, meaning there are more Kurds in Istanbul than in any other city in the world.

 Levantines

 The Levantines, Latin Christians who settled in Galata during the Ottoman period, played a seminal role in shaping the culture and architecture of then-Constantinople during the 19th and early 20th centuries; their population in Istanbul has dwindled, but they remain in the city in small numbers.

+Romani

+There is a Roma community Istanbul.

 Turks

 Parallel to the overall demographics of Turkey, Turks are the largest group in Istanbul.
 Although the presence of Turks in Istanbul goes back to the early Ottoman times, the bulk of this population is composed of recent migrants from the Balkans and Anatolia.